Gabriel Figueroa: Career

 In 1935, Rico Pani, son of prominent politician Alberto J. Pani, approached Figueroa with a contract to work as a cinematographer for a newly founded production company.
 To consolidate his knowledge, he obtained from the magnate a scholarship to go study in Hollywood, seeing closely the work of Gregg Toland, then considered one of the best cinematographers in the world.
 As a student, he saw Toland work on the film Splendor (1935) and learned how to create foreboding shadows and render a melancholy ambiance.
 Upon arrival, Figueroa checked-in to the famous Roosevelt Hotel from where he called the only person he knew in the city, Charlie Kimball, editor of the movie Maria Elena (1936), of which Figueroa had worked as an illuminator and stillman in February 1935.
 The call was answered by Gerardo Hanson, producer of Maria Elena, who later took him out to a villa on Vine Street.
 Figueroa always considered Toland as his teacher.
 The following year, in 1936, Gabriel returned to Mexico and it was here that he began to produce his distinctive images.
 His first feature, Allá en el Rancho Grande (1936), which would become one of the most popular films in Mexico and Latin America, and is considered to be the one that started the Golden Age of Mexican cinema, gained international recognition when it won a prize at the Venice Film Festival and broke box-office records.

-He filmed 235 movies over 50 years, including Los Olvidados by Luis Buñuel, The Fugitive by John Ford, Río Escondido by Emilio Fernández, and The Night of the Iguana by John Huston for which he was nominated for the Academy Award for Best Cinematography in 1964.
+He filmed 235 movies over 50 years.
+One of his main collaborators was Emilio Fernández, with whom he shot twenty films, some of which won prizes at the Venice Film Festival, the Cannes Film Festival, and the Berlin Film Festival.
+After collaborating with Fernández and Luis Buñuel on their films with such actors as Dolores del Río, Pedro Armendáriz, María Félix, Jorge Negrete, Columba Domínguez, and Silvia Pinal.
+Figueroa has come to be regarded as one of the most influential cinematographers of Mexico.

-One of his main collaborators was Fernández, with whom he shot twenty films, some of which won prizes at the Venice Film Festival, the Cannes Film Festival, and the Berlin Film Festival.
-After collaborating with Fernández and Buñuel on their films with such actors as Dolores del Río, Pedro Armendáriz, María Félix, Jorge Negrete, Columba Domínguez, and Silvia Pinal.
-Gabriel Figueroa has come to be regarded as one of the most influential cinematographers of México.
+His Hollywood film credits included John Ford's The Fugitive (1947), John Huston's The Night of the Iguana (1964) and Under the Volcano (1984), Two Mules for Sister Sara (1970), and Kelly's Heroes (also 1970).
+His work on The Night of the Iguana earned him an Best Cinematography Oscar nomination at the 37th Academy Awards, the first Mexican-born cinematographer to do so.